-The 1949 film noir The Third Man ends with one of the most brutally uncompromising scenes in movie history.
+The 1949 film noir The Third Man ends with one of the most uncompromising scenes in movie history.

 Joseph Cotten’s character Holly Martins wants to help the beautiful and bereaved Anna (Alida Valli)* after Harry Lime (Orson Welles), her man — an evil man but the love of her life — was shot to death in the sewers of Vienna.